Best Homemade Remedies For Hair Growth

 A massage of the scalp can encourage sleep and reduce stress.
 A small 2016 study, however, found that it might also improve hair health.

 A literature survey revealed 18 documented cases that showed a clinical improvement in hair and nail health following biotin administration, even though the body of studies proving the effectiveness of biotin is small.
-To help support this, more study is still required.
+More study is still required to help support this.

 The efficacy of daily, 4-minute scalp massages was investigated in the 2016 study.
 The nine males who participated in the study were found to have thicker hair at the end of the 24 weeks than they did at the beginning.